Spring into Poetry…and Mother’s Day

 My favorite type of poetry to teach is free verse poetry.
-The mini unit I am going to share today is NOT free verse poetry, but it is fun to teach and students really enjoy it.
+The mini-unit I am going to share today is NOT free verse poetry, but it is fun to teach and students really enjoy it.
 Parents love it even more!
 That’s because the final product of the unit is a Mother’s Day or Father’s Day gift book.
-I’m always looking for authentic purposes for my students to write, and giving our writing away as a gift–the recipient is a built-in audience.
-I always tell them that their parents might not keep all of the refrigerator magnets they make and that the marigold planted in a styrofoam cup won’t last past summer, if that long.
+I’m always looking for authentic purposes for my students to write, and giving our writing away as a gift provides a built-in audience.
+I always tell students that their parents might not keep all of the refrigerator magnets they make and that the Mother’s Day marigold planted in a styrofoam cup won’t last past summer, if that long.
 But their writing will be saved and treasured forever!

 (click images to enlarge)

-- Model each step on the planning sheet on the overhead.
+4. Model each step on the planning sheet on the overhead, Smartboard, or doc cam.
 After each step is modeled, have students complete that step on their sheets.
+(See tips below for this critical step in the process).

 Here are some samples from some former third-grade students that you are welcome to use as mentor texts for your students.